 For more texture, you can mix in whole blueberries, or another fruit of your choice.

 Cover your chi-licious and refrigerate at least two hours, then enjoy!

-(For more crunch, eat it with toasted nuts or seeds like pecans, walnuts, or pumpkin seeds.)
+(For more crunch, add toasted nuts or seeds like pecans, walnuts, or pumpkin seeds in your bowl.)